What Type of Cannabis do You Use?

 It's my First Time Using Edibles, How Much do I Take?

-ALWAYS wait at least 1.5 to 2.0 hours after consuming edibles for full effects to be realized.
+It may take up to 1.5 to 2.0 hours after consuming edibles for full effects to be realized.
 Many factors dictate how long it will take for the full effects to set in, including previous stomach contents and digestive metabolism.
 It may be difficult to remember once you’re intoxicated, but the effects are always temporary and the safest place to “come down” is in your bed.

 Will you Sell Edibles to Me?